varunreddy-ch/Local-RAG-SYSTEM-using-DeepSeek/README.md

 - This step ensures that the **most relevant results** appear first.

 ### **5️⃣ Interactive Chat UI (Streamlit)**
-- Users enter a query, and the system fetches **top-ranked documents**.
+- Users can either enter a query or record their query, and the system fetches **top-ranked documents**.
 - The retrieved information is displayed in a **conversational format**.
 ---
 ### **📌 Example Workflow:**